digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 Basically, you retrieve the data from your stores, build a VC, and then simply pass the VC into the coordinator, which will sign it, optionally allocate a status position, and return it.
 You then take care of getting the VC to the holder.

+##### How you'd use it

+Simply start up the coordinator in docker compose - as described above in [Simple Signing Demo](#simple-signing-demo) and more thoroughly in the [Github repo](https://github.com/digitalcredentials/issuer-coordinator) for the issuer coordinator.
+You'll have to set a couple of environment variables for your signing keys and your github or mongo store (if you are using either), but that is pretty much it.
+Then you can simply post an unsigned verifiable credential to the service endpoint when you need to sign.

 #### Exchange coordinator